jundalisay/sp/content/en/research/mun/englands-treasure/chapter-20.md

-+++
+---
-title=  "The order and means to draw up the balance of our Foreign Trade" heading=  "Chapter 20" date=  2020-01-14 image=  "/covers/treasure.jpg"
+title:  "The order and means to draw up the balance of our Foreign Trade"
-# image=  "https= //sorasystem.sirv.com/photos/medieval/guinea.jpg"
+heading:  "Chapter 20"
+date:  2020-01-18
+weight: 39
+c: "firebrick"
-description=  "According to Mun, exporting local currency to facilitate foreign trade increases national wealth" linkb=  "/research/mun/englands-treasure/chapter-19" linkbtext=  "Chapter 19" linkf=  "/research/mun/englands-treasure/chapter-21" linkftext=  "chapter-21"
+description:  "According to Mun, exporting local currency to facilitate foreign trade increases national wealth"
-+++
+---

 The Balance of our Forraign Trade is the true rule of our Treasure.